A# Enigmatic Piano Scale

 Piano Tips

 The A# Enigmatic scale contains 7 notes (A#, B, D, E, F#, G#, A).
-Use the interactive piano diagram above to explore this scale on Piano.
+Use the interactive fretboard diagram above to explore each shape and pattern on Piano.
+Practice ascending and descending from the root note to learn the sound of this scale.

 Explore A# Enigmatic Further